gswycf/SignGraph/README.md

 - For these who failed install ctcdecode (and it always does), you can download [ctcdecode here](https://drive.google.com/file/d/1LjbJz60GzT4qK6WW59SIB1Zi6Sy84wOS/view?usp=sharing), unzip it, and try
 `cd ctcdecode` and `pip install .`

-- Pealse follow [this link](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) to install pytorch geometric
+- Please follow [this link](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) to install pytorch geometric

 - You can install other required modules by conducting `pip install -r requirements.txt`